Ladysnake/Ladysnake.github.io/wiki/charter.md

 The Pact Vessel allows to use the link between a contract and its owner in a more constant way than the Merchant's Crest, **adding the connected player to a charter once placed in its range** or, if activated by **placing a soul fire source** (soul fire, soul lantern, soul torch or soul campfire) 2 blocks under the Pact Vessel, **applies the [Soul Strain](#-soul-strain) effect** to the victim.
 It can also be used with the [**Soul Swapper**](#-soul-swapper) in order to **swap bodies** with another player.

-The Pact Vessel can be crafted using 4 Iron Ingots and 3 Deepslate Tiles as frame with 1 Soul Sand or Soul Soil block in the middle and 1 Chiseled Deepslate above.
+The Pact Vessel can be crafted using 4 Iron Ingots, 3 Deepslate Tiles and 1 Chiseled Deepslate as frame with 1 Soul Sand or Soul Soil block in the middle.

 ![Pact Vessel applying Soul Strain](charter/PactVessel.png)